snghakanksha/retail-intelligence-platform/README.md

 # Retail Intelligence Platform

-An end-to-end data pipeline I built on Snowflake to understand how data actually moves in real companies — from raw messy files all the way to business-ready analytics.
+An end-to-end data pipeline I built on Snowflake to understand how data actually moves in real companies, from raw messy files all the way to business-ready analytics.

 I come from a SQL + Python background and wanted to go beyond basic